fabiangeisler/pyshotgrid/docs/how_to_add_custom_entities.md

 # Here is a small example of the above implementations.
 if __name__ == '__main__':

-    # connect to a ShotGrid site
+    # connect to a Flow Production Tracking site
     site = pysg.new_site(base_url='https://example.shotgunstudio.com',
                          script_name='Some User',
                          api_key='$ome_password')